-The reporting Manual describes the procedures used to validate, interpret and report the surface water quality monitoring results.
-The reporting manual contains detailed instructions for quality control requirements, follow-up actions where trigger values are exceeded and preparation of website charts and explanatory notes.
+The operational manual is a collection of controlled documents stored on the SSB SPIRE site.
+They define the operational details for each of the specific methods used for each surface water chemistry monitoring program procedure.
+Procedures used to validate, interpret and report the surface water quality monitoring results are also included with detailed instructions for quality control requirements, follow-up actions where trigger values are exceeded and preparation of website charts and explanatory notes.